mzmine/mzmine_documentation/docs/module_docs/feature_list_row_filter/feature_list_rows_filter.md

 Filter features in a Kendrick mass defect (KMD) range.
 For more details see [Kendrick mass defect](../../visualization_modules/kendrickmass/kendrick_mass_plot.md).

-If KMD is used, following parameters can be changed in the setup.
+If KMD is used, the following parameters can be changed in the setup.

 - **Kendrick mass defect**
   Permissible range of a Kendrick mass defect per row